Sunda Kelapa: Islamic/Portuguese period

-The VOC
+VOC/Dutch colonization

 In 1619, Jan Pieterszoon Coen, an official working for the Dutch East India Company, seized the port of Jayakarta from the Sultanate of Banten and founded Batavia.
 During the early period of VOC, the port was mainly used by small ships which were able to sail into the canal and toward the Kali Besar, where goods were loaded and ships were repaired in shipyards i.e. the VOC and the Chinese shipyards located opposite of the Batavia Castle.
 Larger ships were difficult to enter the port due to its narrow width as well as the shallow water, so these had to anchor out at sea.

-By the late 17th-century maintenance of the port already prove to be very difficult.
-Sandbanks continuously building up at its mouth and around the area.
+By the late 17th-century maintenance of the port already prove to be very difficult, due to sandbanks continuously building up at its mouth and around the area.
 A fortification called Waterkasteel was built in 1741 to provide protection to the harbour.
 In the 18th-century, for a short time the VOC made use of slaves and horses to tow dredges along the canal from its eastern bank.
 The strategy proved to be inefficient and caused loss of life, partly also because of the unsanitary condition and the heat of the tropical climate.

 Modern colonialism

 During the 19th-century, the port was known as the Haven Kanaal ("Harbor Canal").
 Being the only entrance to Batavia, it earned the nickname "Roads of Batavia" or "Batavia's Roadstead".
 The port was still a narrow canaled harbor, so large vessels still had to anchor their ships further north.
 Smaller ships, known as "lighters", were used to transport cargo and passengers to the port.
 The lighters were described as a very small and very shallow iron steamship, which replaced the earlier large rowing boats.
 The condition of the Haven Kanaal during the period was deteriorating and performed below the accepted standards, which was similar with the condition of the Old Town at that time.
 The whole process of carrying passengers and cargo were time-consuming and could be dangerous during stormy weather.
-Accidents e.g. collision between ships with moored junks were recorded.
+Accidents (e.g. collisions between ships with moored junks) were recorded.

 In 1885, the Netherlands East Indies government decided to build a new Tanjung Priok port to accommodate the increasing traffic as a result of the opening of the Suez Canal.
 The new port is located 9 kilometers to the east from the old port.